 - complete the Teacher Capability Assessment Tool (TCAT) prior to applying.
 TCAT results are assessed as part of your application.

-Both the Graduate Diploma of Teaching (Early Childhood) and the Master of Teaching (Early Childhood) have been approved by the Australian Children’s Education and Care Quality Authority (ACECQA), qualifying graduates to work in Australian early childhood education and care settings with children aged birth to five years.
+Both the Graduate Diploma of Teaching (Early Childhood) and the Master of Teaching (Early Childhood) have been approved by the Australian Children’s Education and Care Quality Authority (ACECQA), allowing graduates to qualify for provisional registration and work in Australian early childhood education and care settings with children aged birth to five years.

 Graduates are also eligible to apply for registration as an early childhood teacher with the Victorian Institute of Teaching (VIT).

 If you intend to teach outside Victoria, we recommend you check registration requirements with the relevant body.

 You may also choose to pursue a career in areas like:

 - policy formation